SolaceLabs/solace-integration-guides/docs/_guides/websphere-app-server.md

 ##### Sending Messages to Solace over XA Transaction – CMT Sample Code

-The following code is similar to the "ProducerSB" EJB example from above but configures Container-Managed XA Transaction support for outbound messaging.
+The following code is similar to the "ProducerSB" EJB example from above, but configures Container-Managed XA Transaction support for outbound messaging.
 In this example, the Session Bean 'XAProducerSB' method 'sendMessage()' requires that the caller have an existing XA Transaction context.
 In this example, the 'sendMessage()' method is called from the MDB - 'XAConsumerMDB' in the above example where the EJB container has created an XA Transaction context for the inbound message.
 When the method sendMessage() completes the EJB container will either finalize the XA transaction or perform a rollback operation.

 ```java
 @Stateless(name = "XAProducerSB")